-Worstead is in North East Norfolk, once a populous town but now a small village served by one church, whereas in its prosperous days it had two of its own.
-Its recorded in the doomsday book as having 2 churchs which served a area of 26 acres of land, there was also a church set up in Meeting Hill House which falls under the Parish of Worstead.
+Worstead is in North East Norfolk, once a popular town but now a small village served by one church – St. Mary’s.
+It is recorded in the doomsday book as once having two churches which served an area of twenty six acres of land.
+There was also a church set up in Meeting Hill House which falls under the Parish of Worstead.

-The White Lady but as it was then called The New Inn was built in 1825 (and according to the date panel on the side of the pub by sir G.B Brograve in 1825) after the orignal pub at the end of the church was knocked down due to the noise they were making caused problems with the church.
+The White Lady but as it was then called ‘The New Inn’ was built in 1825 (according to the date panel on the side of the pub by Sir G.B Brograve) after the original pub at the end of the church was knocked down apparently due to the noise they were making caused problems with the church.

 Wrdesteda or Ordested, as Domesday calls the village, was given by King Canute to the abbots of St. Benet of Holme, amid the Norfolk Broads.
 These abbots held the manor till the dissolution of the monasteries in 1538.
 During the time of Edward the Confessor the manor was held for the abbots by Robert, an officer of the cross-bow men.
-His son Odo took over the holding on his father’s death and assumed the name of De Worstead.
+His son Odo took over the holding on his father’s death and assumed the name of ‘De Worstead’.

 Early in his reign Edward III, married to a Flemish princess, actively encouraged immigration of Flemings to “exercise their mysteries in the kingdom”.
 Attracted by abundant supplies of wool in England, a considerable number of weavers settled in and around Norwich where the landscape resembled their native country and where Norfolk sheep produced the same long staple as they had used in Flanders.
-This was made into the cloth called worsted (defined as a woollen fabric made from well-twisted yarn spun from long-staple wool combed to lay fibres parallel) giving both warmth and strength.
+This was made into the cloth called Worsted (defined as a woollen fabric made from well-twisted yarn spun from long-staple wool combed to lay fibres parallel) giving both warmth and strength.